 Steel shot only!
 We recommend BB or #1 shot.

-All hunters participating in the conservation order must get a free registration permit number by calling (800) 364-4263

-    (Monday-Friday, 8 a.m.-4:30 p.m.)
+All hunters participating in the conservation order must get a free registration permit number by calling (800) 364-4263 (Monday-Friday, 8 a.m.-4:30 p.m.)

-    Tips are not required but are customary if you feel your guides worked hard to give you the best possible Arkansas duck

-    hunting experience.
-All tips are shared between the guides and cooks.
+Tips are not required but are customary if you feel your guides worked hard to give you the best possible Arkansas goose hunting experience.
+All tips are shared between the guides.

 When you are at the Cupped Wing Guide Service lodge, make yourself at home.
-You are welcome to help yourself to any

-    food, drink or snacks in the lodge.
 This is your Arkansas Goose Hunting Vacation!
 Enjoy it!